-- To estimate absolute food consumption of one specific food type examine the FOODNAME and MAINFOODGROUPDESC variables, whilst examining disaggregation variables of any foods that are composites (NB disaggregation data is only provided for certain categories of meat, fish, fruit and vegetables).
+- Recipes names are included in the Years 7-8 dataset (also included in the Years 1-4 and Years 5-6 datasets). - To estimate absolute food consumption of one specific food type examine the FOODNAME and MAINFOODGROUPDESC variables, whilst examining disaggregation variables of any foods that are composites (NB disaggregation data is only provided for certain categories of meat, fish, fruit and vegetables).
 For example, to estimate absolute intakes of sausages from all sources you would need to include all the specific discrete portions of sausages, as well as calculate the percentage of sausages within all composite foods such as meat pies. - All foods consumed have a base unit of grams that is, the amount consumed is described in grams.
 The exceptions are dietary supplements and artificial sweeteners.
 These have a base unit based on their form i.e. tablet, teaspoon.
 To avoid errors when calculating consumption, these have only been included in the food level dietary data file.
-When using this file, it should be noted that, for dietary supplements and artificial sweeteners, the value in the Total\Grams column is not a value in grams but a value in terms of the base unit, i.e. 0.5 for a granulated artificial sweetener would refer to 0.5 of a teaspoon not 0.5 grams.
+When using this file, it should be noted that, for dietary supplements and artificial sweeteners, the value in the Total_Grams column is not a value in grams but a value in terms of the base unit, i.e. 0.5 for a granulated artificial sweetener would refer to 0.5 of a teaspoon not 0.5 grams.

-5-A-Day calculations
+5 A Day calculations

-- Full details of the methods used for the disaggregation of meat, fish, fruit and vegetables are provided in Appendix A of the NDNS RP Years 5-6 report. - Variables used for 5-A-Day are calculated according to methodology described in Appendix A (section A.4.3) of the NDNS RP published report. - For further details regarding all other dietary data methodologies used in the RP refer to Appendix A in the NDNS RP Years 5-6 report.
+- Appendix A of the NDNS RP Years 7-8 report provides full details of: - the methods used for the disaggregation of meat, fish, fruit and vegetables - The variables/methodology used for 5 A Day calculations (section A.4.3) - o all other dietary data methodologies used in the RP